HaxeFoundation/HaxeManual/content/02-types.md

 [code asset](assets/MyAbstract.hx#L7-L12)

 As mentioned before, abstracts are a compile-time feature, so it is interesting to see what the above actually generates.
 A suitable target for this is JavaScript, which tends to generate concise and clean code.
-Compiling the above (using `haxe --main MyAbstract --js myabstract.js`) shows this JavaScript code:
+Compiling the above (using `haxe -main MyAbstract -js myabstract.js`) shows this JavaScript code:

 ```js
 var a = 12;